Jbleezy/BO2-Reimagined/README.md

 * Zombies only go after players in the containment zone
 * Zombies in the containment zone die when it moves
 * Players in the containment zone gain 50 points when their team gains score
+* Amount of players alive in the containment zone on each team shown on HUD
 * Players respawn after being down for 10 seconds
 * Players retain perks